Fire Safety is of utmost importance when building a fire. Let’s take a look at a few things you can do to keep your home safe.

 Many businesses are required to have their fire extinguishers inspected yearly.
 It is a good fire safety habit for homeowners, too.
 Local fire departments usually will inspect them for you, free of charge, or for a nominal fee.

 Make sure you have the right kind of extinguisher.
-It should be labeled with the types of fires it is designed for, but if you are not sure, ask your local fire department for more information.
+It should be labeled with the types of fires it is designed for, but if you are not sure, ask your local fire department for more information about fire safety.

 They also can generally provide you with information about establishing fire drill routines and exit routes for the safety of your family.